Kitt3120/RelationshipGoals/README.md

  The program allows you to connect to your own database.

- The database schema should be implemented as shown in the SQL Diagram.
+ The database schema should be implemented as shown in the SQL Diagram (See "SQL Diagram.pdf").

  The database user must have select, insert, update and delete privileges.

- An example for implementation can be found in SQLSetupExample.sql
+ An example for implementation can be found in SQL setup example (See "SQLSetupExample.sql").